apple/axlearn/docs/ml_api_style.md

 ## Avoid Returning a Tuple of Values

-When a function returns multiple values, **prefer returning a dict, or even better, a dataclass or namedtuple over returning a tuple**.
+When a function returns multiple values, **prefer returning a dict or a dataclass over returning a tuple**.
 This allows the function to be extended to return more values in the future without breaking existing callers.
 Named return fields also make the code less error-prone.